robertrypula/AudioNetwork/page/dsp-in-javascript/discrete-fourier-transform-in-a-nutshell.md

 so our expectation is that we should get small decibel value.

 We need to iterate thought all 1024 samples.
 Unfortunately this number is too big to show everything in details.
-Let's show only 18 iterations from the middle of the window because there samples have highest amplitudes.
-Yellow marker shows that range (iterations between 401 and 418):
+Let's show only 24 iterations from the middle of the window because there samples have highest amplitudes.
+Yellow marker shows that range (iterations between 401 and 424):

     IMAGE: part of the window

-Next image with zoomed range and each iteration details:
+Below zoomed version plus 24 iteration details:

-    IMAGE: zoom and vectors
+    IMAGE: zoom and vectors for samplePerPeriod 11 + explanation (arrow that show rotation and arrows that shows how vectors are affected by sample vaue)

-Dark dot is unit vector end.
+Dark dot is end of unit vector that starts at origin.
+Line was omitted to not collide with blue vector which is more important.
 Blue vector is unit vector multiplied by sample value.
-In this frequency bin we are looking for wave with samplePerPeriod equal 18.
-As you can see dark dot made a full circle in exactly 18 iterations.
+At this frequency bin we are looking for wave with samplePerPeriod equal 11.
+As you can see dark dot made a full circle in exactly 11 iterations.
 In our window we have 1024 samples.
-It means that dark dot (unit vector/complex number) will do ~56.9 rotations around origin (1024/18).
+It means that dark dot (unit vector/complex number) will do ~93 rotations around origin (1024/11).
 In general more rotations we have the better results we get.
+Even by looking at two full periods it's visible that their directions are pretty much random.

 >When frequency that we are examining **is not present** in the signal it will produce vectors that points to many
 >different directions.
 If we would sum them together they will all cancel each other and length of the final vector
 >will be small.

-[....]
+Ok, but what happen if we pick samplePerPeriod value equal to one of ours sine waves?
+Let's pick value 16.

+    IMAGE: zoom and vectors for samplePerPeriod 16

+Now our unit vector (dark dot) is making full circle in 16 iterations.
+Lets look again at two full periods.
+Now longest blue vectors seems to be pointing in the same directions.
+We can say that they 'picked' something from our signal.

 >When frequency that we are examining **is present** in the signal it will produce more and more vectors that points to
 >the same direction.
 It's like with swing on the playground.
 Small force with proper frequency will increase the
 >amplitude of the swing.

 ### Final Frequency Domain chart

-If
+After iterating thought all bins we can finally visualize frequency domain chart.
+As you can see our three sines are clearly visible as peaks.

+    IMAGE: frequency domain chart
 [....]
 - tell that chart shows just length of vectors (complex numbers).
 - it's kind of flat because it doesn't show phase of the frequency bin
--

 Constellation diagram shows two things - power in decibels and phase of the selected frequency bin.
 If points are far away from chart origin it means that signal is strong, if near origin it means that signal is weak.
 Position of point on the circle tells about phase.
 Value is expressed in degrees.
 At the top (12 o'clock) we have phase offset equal to 0 degrees (or 360 degrees since it's the same).
 Values goes clockwise so point on the right side will have ~90 degrees phase offset (3 o'clock).

+    IMAGE: phase of sine moved by 1/3 will rotate constellation diagram point

+As you can see power doesn't change much when we changed phase.
+Only point on the constellation diagram was rotated.
+When you don't need phase information the frequency domain chart is enough.

+### Make some noise!

+What would happen if our signal would not be

+[....]
+- show chart when we add some white noise

 ### JavaScript implementation